Lineal championship

-In combat sports where champions are decided by a challenge, the lineal championship of a weight class is a world championship title held initially by an undisputed champion and subsequently by a fighter who defeats the reigning champion in a match at that weight class.
-In professional boxing, the lineal champion is informally called "the man who beat the man".
+In combat sports where champions are determined by challenge, the lineal championship in a weight class represents an intangible world title first held by the victor of a bout between top contenders in the division.

+A fighter who defeats the reigning champion in a match within the same weight class becomes the next lineal champion.
+In professional boxing, the lineal champion is informally known as "the man who beat the man."